langroid/langroid-examples/README.md

 ## Use `uv` to run the examples

+First clone this repo, then go to the root dir (e.g., `cd langroid-examples`).

 Install `uv`, see [here](https://docs.astral.sh/uv/getting-started/installation/)

 Then run any of the examples as in the examples below: